 A new category of evening drinks goes beyond taste.
 These use specific compounds to actively support relaxation.

 Tart cherry juice is the standout.
-It preserves your body's tryptophan supply (the precursor to melatonin) by inhibiting an enzyme called indoleamine 2,3-dioxygenase (IDO) that would otherwise break it down.
-A small pilot trial of older adults with chronic insomnia found that 240ml of tart Montmorency cherry juice morning and evening added 84 minutes of sleep per night compared to placebo, measured by polysomnography.
-Only eight people completed the study, so it's promising rather than proven — but the biochemistry holds up.
+It preserves your body's tryptophan supply, the building block for serotonin and, further down the chain, melatonin, by blocking an enzyme that would otherwise break it down.
+A small pilot trial of older adults with chronic insomnia found that 240ml of tart Montmorency cherry juice morning and evening added 84 minutes of sleep per night compared to placebo, measured in a sleep lab.
+Only eight people completed the study, so it's promising rather than proven, but the biochemistry holds up.

-Magnesium supports GABA production, your brain's main "calm down" neurotransmitter, and shows anxiolytic-like effects through the benzodiazepine/GABA(A) receptor site in animal models.
-It reduces muscle tension and neuronal excitability.
+Magnesium supports GABA production, your brain's main "calm down" neurotransmitter, and shows calming effects in animal studies by acting on the same receptor site as anti-anxiety medication.
+It reduces muscle tension and over-excited nerves.

 L-theanine, the amino acid in green tea, increases alpha brain-wave activity associated with relaxed alertness.
 Calm without drowsy.